 Do you have problems with muscle weakness and don’t really know what is the cause or how to treat it?
-We may be dealing with a condition called muscular atrophy.
-This is the loss or wasting away of tissue that results in a loss of muscle strength and can adversely affect a person’s day-to-day life.
+We may be dealing with a condition called muscle atrophy.
+Muscle atrophy is the loss or wasting away of tissue that results in a loss of muscle strength and can adversely affect a person’s day-to-day life.

 Muscle atrophy is the opposite of muscle hypertrophy, the latter refers to muscle hyper-development.

-If this is your case or you know someone in this situation, you should know that there are different causes and that it can be treated in a simple way.
+If this is your case or you know someone with muscle atrophy, you should know that there are different causes and that it can be treated in a simple way.
 This does not mean that in all cases it can be solved, but it can be greatly improved.
 We’ll tell you more!

 Symptoms of Muscle Atrophy

-The symptoms of muscular atrophy appear according to the evolution of the atrophy itself.
+The symptoms of muscle atrophy appear according to the evolution of the muscle atrophy itself.
 We mean if there are no previous symptoms.
-Nor can we say that the symptoms always appear in the same order or in the same way.
-There are some however, that we can highlight as being more frequent and consistent:
+On the other hand, the symptoms of muscle atrophy do not always appear in the same order; even so, there are some symptoms of muscle atrophy that we can highlight as more frequent and constant:

 - Difficulty in performing basic, everyday movements.